 To help put your mind at ease for your next trip, here’s how we’re covering our customers with their travel insurance during lockdown and beyond.

 - Where is it now safe to travel to?

 - How to check if my holiday will be affected by the coronavirus and how can I protect it?

 - My upcoming holiday is unsafe to travel to because of coronavirus, what can I do?

 Where is it unsafe to travel to because of the coronavirus?

-The outbreak of the coronavirus has led to the Foreign and Commonwealth Office (FCO) advising against all but essential travel to all holiday destinations for Brits.
-You must check the FCO’s travel advice regularly before you travel.
+At the moment, the Foreign and Commonwealth Office (FCO) are still advising against all but essential travel to all holiday destinations for Brits.